mkohler/cython_swig/README.rst

     The SWIG tool takes the C header file, and the SWIG interface file, and it generates two files: the _wrap.c file and a Python file.
-    These files work together to convert between Python objects and C interfaces.
+    These files work together to convert between Python objects and C functions.

-    Then we compile the SWIG-generated C file, link it to the shared object we started with, and PRESTO, we have our Python extension module.
+    We compile the SWIG-generated C file, link it to the shared object we started with, and PRESTO, we have a Python extension module.

 demo of SWIG's add()
 ====================